 - 3.1.2 At the time of registration, students of taught postgraduate programmes can enroll in either full-time (FT) or part-time (PT) mode of a study programme offered by the University.
-Unless otherwise approved by the University, students are not permitted to enroll in full-time study at any other tertiary institutions, local or overseas.
-Approval for double registration will only be granted under very rare circumstances. - 3.1.3 Students must comply with the University's rules and regulations in order to maintain their registration. - 3.1.4 Definition of student statuses: - Full-time students: Students who have registered for the full-time mode of a programme (i.e. normally entailing a study load of 8 credits or more in a semester) of the University. - Part-time students: Students who have registered for the part-time mode of a programme (i.e. normally entailing a study load of fewer than 8 credits in a semester) of the University. - Local students: Students who are not required to apply for a valid student visa from the Immigration Department of the HKSAR for studying in Hong Kong. - Non-local students: Students holding (a) student visa / entry permit; (b) visa under Immigration Arrangements for Non-local Graduates; or (c) dependent visa, who are aged 18 years old or above before 1 September of the year of which they are admitted to a programme offered by the University, issued by the Director of Immigration of the HKSAR. - Visiting students: Students who have registered for HSUHK postgraduate modules and do not expect to complete a postgraduate degree. - Deferred students: Students who have been granted permission for deferment of their studies.
+Unless otherwise approved by the University, students are not permitted to enrol in full-time study at any other tertiary institutions, local or overseas.
+Approval for double registration will only be granted under very rare circumstances. - 3.1.3 Students must comply with the University's rules and regulations in order to maintain their registration.

+3.1.4 Definition of student statuses:

+- Full-time students: Students who have registered for the full-time mode of a programme (i.e. normally entailing a study load of 8 credits or more in a semester) of the University. - Part-time students: Students who have registered for the part-time mode of a programme (i.e. normally entailing a study load of fewer than 8 credits in a semester) of the University. - Local students: Students who who hold a permanent HKID Card, or who are not required to apply for a valid visa / entry permit or document showing the right to land/stay/work/abode in Hong Kong. - Non-local students: Students holding (a) student visa / entry permit; (b) visa / entry permit under the Immigration Arrangements for Non-local Graduates; or (c) dependent visa / entry permit who were 18 years old or above when they were issued with such visa / entry permit by the Director of Immigration of the HKSAR. - Visiting students: Students who have registered for HSUHK postgraduate modules and do not expect to complete a postgraduate degree. - Deferred students: Students who have been granted permission for deferment of their studies.